 Musical Director: Professor David King

-The newly founded National Youth Brass Band of America (NYBBA) is excited to announce the launch of its inaugural course for 2019.
+The National Youth Brass Band of America (NYBBA) is excited to announce its 2020 course.
 Founders Helen and Lee Harrelson established NYBBA to support and develop the growing youth brass band community in the U.S.A.

-The inaugural course will take place on the campus of Missouri Western State University in St. Joseph, Missouri on June 16-22, 2019, and will be open to brass and percussion musicians ages 23 and under.
+The course will take place on the campus of Missouri Western State University in St. Joseph, Missouri on June 22-27, 2020, and will be open to brass and percussion musicians ages 23 and under.